egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

 To deal with that Juniper DHCP server request, my copy of ISC DHCP client configuration for personal router is (also given at [GitHub](https://github.com/egberts/systemd-dhclient/etc/dhcp/dhclient.conf)).

-If your personal gateway router is going to be directly attached to the ONT (Optical Network Terminator, a white box) like I hooked mine up, then that gateway's ingress DHCP server is required to serve additional DHCP specialized options toward the cable router's dhclient.
+If your personal gateway router is directly attached to the ONT (Optical Network Terminator, a white box) like I hooked mine up, then that gateway's ingress DHCP server require serving additional DHCP specialized options toward the cable router's dhclient.

 ```nginx
 # Configuration file for /sbin/dhclient.